-Prior to joining TNC, Christina served as a Postdoctoral Associate on a National Science Foundation project and modeled the effects of landscape patterns on global (bee) pollinators with investigators at the Lincoln Park Zoo, University of Maryland, and the University of California at Berkeley and Davis.
-She also served as a Research Associate at the Smithsonian Migratory Bird Center, where she directed field research in Jamaica on the effects of forest fragmentation and landscape matrix on Neotropical bird communities.
-Previously, she worked at the Environmental Law Institute in D.C., where she conducted research and outreach on federal, state, and local laws and policies related to land use, wetlands protection and biodiversity conservation.
+Prior to joining TNC, Christina was a lead Postdoctoral Associate on a National Science Foundation project that involved over 25 scientists across 15 countries and modeled the effects of farming practices and landscape diversification on global (bee) pollinators.
+She was also a Researcher at the Smithsonian Migratory Bird Center, where she spearheaded field work in Jamaica on the effects of forest fragmentation and landscape matrix on Neotropical birds.
+Previously at the Environmental Law Institute in D.C., she conducted research and outreach on laws and policies related to land use, wetlands protection and biodiversity conservation.
 She also served as a field biologist for various state and federal agencies in Hawaii, and investigated the status, habitat requirements, and recovery needs of endangered species.

 Christina earned her B.S. degree from Cornell University, master’s degree from Duke University’s Nicholas School of the Environment and Ph.D. degree from University of Maryland’s Biology, Ecology, Evolution and Systematics Program.
-Christina holds adjunct faculty appointments at Colorado State University and Washington State University.
+Christina holds adjunct faculty appointments at Colorado State University and Washington State University; she serves as an Associate Editor for Frontiers in Sustainable Food Systems.

 Cool Green Science: How to feed the world without killing the planet?